Paul Ivanoff

 • Northland Power in actions respecting wind and solar power projects

-• An Airport Authority in numerous claims relating to the design, construction and maintenance of air terminal facilities
+• Greater Toronto Airports Authority in claims relating to the design, construction and maintenance of air terminal facilities

-• An American based engineering and construction company in an Ontario action involving allegations of conspiracy, fraud and oppression, which focused on the propriety of the Ontario courts assuming jurisdiction over the dispute
+• Veco Corporation, an American based engineering and construction company, in an Ontario action by Nelson Barbados Group Ltd. involving allegations of conspiracy, fraud and oppression, which focused on the propriety of the Ontario courts assuming jurisdiction over the dispute

-• A leading engineering firm in disputes relating to the installation of Selective Catalytic Reduction (SCR) equipment at Ontario Power Generating Stations
+• Stone & Webster Canada L.P. in proceedings against Babcock & Wilcox Canada Ltd. relating to the installation of Selective Catalytic Reduction (SCR) equipment at Ontario Power Generating Stations

-• A leading engineering firm in a multi-party Ontario action involving allegations of negligence and breach of contract relating to the design and construction of an industrial processing system
+• Shaw, Stone & Webster Canada, a leading engineering firm, in a multi-party Ontario action involving allegations of negligence and breach of contract relating to the design and construction of an industrial processing system

 • An Ontario municipality in connection with procurement advice relating to bidding and tendering issues